Arcserve ShadowXafe With Wasabi

 Configuring Protection flows using policies

 Adding Protection to the VMs involves creating policies and assigning the policies to the required VMs.
-In this section, we have outlined three different protection flows that can be configured utilizing Wasabi.
+In this section, three different protection flows can be configured using Wasabi.

 Designing a Direct-to-Cloud backup protection flow

-The Direct-to-Cloud protection flow utilizes Wasabi as a primary destination for the backups.
+The Direct-to-Cloud protection flow uses Wasabi as the primary destination for backups.

-22. Navigate to the Policies tab on the left hand side and click Add new to create a new policy.
+20. Navigate to the Policies tab and click Add new to create a new policy.

 Picture19.png

-23. In the Add policy window, provide a policy name and select the above configured storage as the Storage Destination.
-Provide the desired frequency to take the snapshots and click Save.
+21. In the Add policy window, provide a policy name and select the above-configured storage as the Storage Destination.
+Provide the desired frequency for taking snapshots and click Save.

 Screen_Shot_2021-03-28_at_3.59.30_PM.png